 An important calibration to be performed is the optimization of the comparator thresholds.
 The particle position reconstruction in the pixel detector relies not only on the charge measured by a single pixel but also on the charge shared between pixels and the analog interpolation of the charge between neighboring channels.
 In order to improve the spatial resolution, the pixel detector has to be sensitive to smaller charges and the pixel charge response has to be uniform.
 For this purpose an iterative procedure is implemented to lower the ROC threshold to find the minimum value at which the pixels are still 100% efficient.
 Trim bits at the comparator are also tuned to reduce the pixel to pixel threshold variations.
 In Figure 1(a), the distribution of the final thresholds is shown, the mean value is 2457.
-Due to time walk, small signals can take more than a bunch crossing to fire the comparator, and can be associated with a wrong bunch crossing is higher than the absolute threshold and can be estimated comparing the observed cluster size with that expected from MC.
-The minimum charge that can be correctly readout is approximately $3200 \ e^{-}$.
+Due to time walk, small signals can take more than a bunch crossing to fire the comparator, and can be associated with a wrong bunch crossing.
+The minimum hit signal that fires the discriminator threshold in time with the trigger bunch crossing is higher than the absolute threshold and can be estimated comparing the observed cluster size with that expected from MC.
+The minimum charge that can be correctly readout is approximately $3200\ e^-$.